Christmas & New Year Tours in Japan

 Japan Real Food Adventure

-Pedro, traveled in March
+CARLA, traveled in June

 The holiday season comes alive in Japan, from Tokyo's festive Sensoji Temple to Kyoto's illuminated Gion district.
 Traditional New Year customs unfold at local ryokans, while Buddhist ceremonies take place at Koya-san temple.
 Seasonal specialties await in Osaka's vibrant Dotonbori.